ssbc/ssb-meta-feeds-spec/README.md

 ## Example of a meta feed

-An example of a meta feed linking 3 feeds: a main feed, an index meta feed and a linked meta feed that contains other feeds this identity is linked to.
+An example of a meta feed with 3 feeds: a main social feed, an applications meta feed and a same-as feed for describing links between feeds to create a single virtual identity.

 ![Diagram](./metafeed-example1.svg)
 <details>